ghundal/SMART_Bot/helm/README.md

 ### Deployment

 **Transfer secret Google OAuth**

+This would ideally be done with the SOPS plugin for helm, but was done mannually for simplicity.

 ```
 kubectl create secret generic oauth-secret --from-file=client_secrets.json=client_secrets2.json
 ```

 **Transfer data to api pod**

+This is necessary because the datapipeline cannot run in the cluster itself without a GPU.
+As a workaround the datapipeline was run locally and the database was populated by hand.

 Get data from docker
 ```
 docker exec -it postgres /bin/bash